xqsit94/laravel-coding-guidelines/docs/introduction.md

 It is essential to encourage all developers working on your Laravel project to read and adopt these coding standards.
 Consistent adherence to these guidelines will foster a more efficient, robust, and maintainable codebase, benefiting both current and future development efforts.

-Let's get started on our journey to improve the quality and maintainability of your Laravel projects through consistent and reliable coding standards!
+Let's get started on our journey to improve the quality and maintainability of your Laravel projects through consistent and reliable coding guidelines!